Guide To Sikh Weddings

 Sikh Wedding Photography

-Lavan Pheras
+Lavan Pheras:

 Following the Anand Karaj, the couple exchanges garlands and circles around the Guru Granth Sahib Ji four times, representing their commitment to the four stages of marriage.
-This symbolizes their acceptance of each other as life partners.
+This symbolises their acceptance of each other as life partners.

 Laavan